ur-cs-courses/course-project-catch-up/docs/SprintReview.md

 - Start working on the assignments in advance in order to have more time to apply changes.
 - Communicate more about scheduling and planning meetings
 - Improve skills in using github and going through the proper routes to get work done.

+# Sprint Review 2

+## What we accomplished
+- Creation of our manager class
+- Creation of our robot class
+- Creation of tests for manager, robot, and room classes
+- Updating of diagrams to match current visions of implementation

+## What we did not accomplish
+- Since these were the only things we promised, nothing went undone

+## Things that went well
+- Everyone communicated to ensure that the project was on track for the sprint review.

+## Things that did not go well
+- Time-sensitive tasks were done late, clogging up workflow on cards that were dependent on other cards.
+- Communication was not clear on how the current build should be implemented.

+## Future improvement
+- Get time-sensitive work done early so that later stages in the process can be completed with time to spare.
+- Communicate more about how things should be implemented in the current build.

+## Team Contributions

+Israa : Collaborated with Sofia on Robot class and reviewed others work.
+Sofia : Collaborated with Israa on Robot class and reviewed others work.
+Jennie : Collaborated with Pierce on setting up cmake and getting all of the files to function with one another.
+Made the tests for our classes.
+Reviewed others work.
+Pierce : Created the manager class.
+Collaborated with Jennie to set up the cmake and fix errors within our classes.
+Updated diagrams to reflect current work.
+Reviewed others work.